 Here are some of the ways you could get involved:

-– join a Human Force volunteer camp.
+– join a Human Force global adventure volunteer camp!
+More details here.

 – volunteer at a project.
 A few SDIA member projects take on volunteers for medium to long-term placements in the field.
 Perhaps you want to gain some teaching experience, work with older people or do some work online?
 Let us know!
 And check out the current volunteer opportunities at our member projects.